ooliver1/mafic/CONTRIBUTING.md

 ## I Found a Bug

-Please report bugs to [The Issues Page](https://github.com/nextcord/nextcord/issues/new/choose).
+Please report bugs to the [Issues Page](https://github.com/nextcord/nextcord/issues/new/choose).
 Before reporting a bug, please do the following:

 - Search the issue tracker to see if someone has already reported the bug.
 - If your issue involves a traceback, please include **all** of it.
 It contains important information that can help us diagnose the problem including where the issue occured.